 Please note: Several products make use of cloud technologies, which require an active Internet connection.
 Our tests are performed using an active Internet connection.
 Users should be aware that detection rates may in some cases be drastically lower if the scan is performed while offline (or when the cloud service is unreachable for various reasons).
 The cloud should be considered as an additional benefit/feature to increase detection rates (as well as response times and false alarm suppression), and not as a full replacement for local offline detections.
 Vendors should make sure that users are appropriately warned in the event that the connectivity to the cloud is lost, which may considerably affect the protection provided, and e.g. make an initiated scan useless.
 While in our test we check whether the cloud services of the respective security vendors are reachable, users should be aware that being online does not necessarily mean that the cloud service of the products they use is reachable/working properly.
 In fact, sometimes products with cloud functionality have various network issues due to which no cloud security is provided, but the user is not warned.
 AMTSO has a rudimentary test to verify the proper functionality of cloud-supported products.

-The test-set used has been built consulting telemetry data with the aim of including prevalent malware samples from the last weeks/months prior to the test date which are/were endangering users in the field and consisted of 166522 samples.
+The test-set used has been built consulting telemetry data with the aim of including prevalent samples from the last weeks/months prior to the test date which are/were endangering users in the field.
 Furthermore, the distribution of families in the test-set has been weighted based on family-prevalence and was build based on Microsoft’s global telemetry data.
 This means that as more prevalent a malware family is, as more samples from that family are included in the test-set.

 Hierarchical Cluster Analysis

 This dendrogram shows the results of the cluster analysis.
 It indicates at what level of similarity the clusters are joined.
 The red drafted line defines the level of similarity.
 Each intersection indicates a group.